shiftstack/dev-install/README.md

 * If the public IPs aren't predictable, you'll need to manually change the MTU on the br-ctlplane and br-hostonly on the central site and the AZ sites where needed.
 You can do it by editing the os-net-config configuration file and run os-net-config to apply it.

+#### Post Deployment Stack Updates

+It is possible to perform stack updates on an ephemeral standalone stack.

+Copying the generated tripleo_deploy.sh in your deployment users folder (eg. /home/stack/tripleo_deploy.sh) to tripleo_update.sh and add the parameter --force-stack-update.
+This will allow you to modify the stack configuration without needing to redeploy the entire cloud which can save you considerable time.